-- Between singles matches, players shall be entitled to a rest period of 20 to 30 minutes. - Between a singles and a doubles match, or between two doubles matches, players shall be entitled to a rest period of 10 - 15 minutes. - Ideally 30 minutes rest will be given before and between playoff matches involving one or more of the same players. - The Tournament Director has the authority to modify the above guidelines in view of special circumstances (time constraints, weather, other factors), respecting players' safety.
+- Between matches, players shall be entitled to a reasonable rest period. - Between the Gold Medal match and Tie-breaker match, 10 minutes rest will be given. - The Tournament Director has the authority to modify the above guidelines in view of special circumstances (time constraints, weather, other factors), respecting players' safety.